 - Practice better organization.

-- Learn new things or rediscover old interests.
+- Learn new things or rediscover old interests and activities.

 - Travel more often and visit new places.